 Based on SimPy, we added bits of complementing functionality to gain some of the modeling convenience of commercial “block-based” DES-packages.

-Casymda facilitates the usage of bpmn-process-descriptions to generate corresponding simulation-model python-code. .bpmn-files (basically xml) can easily be created with the Camunda-Modeler.
+Casymda facilitates the usage of bpmn-process-descriptions to generate corresponding simulation-model python-code.

 Further features of Casymda include simulated movements along shortest paths in a 2D-tilemap-space, and gradual typing for development convenience (checkout pyright if you are using vscode).